 Hybrid masks are a combination full face and pillow mask.
-Hybrid masks use nasal pillows to seal around the base of each nostril, and an oral mask to seal around the mouth.
-Because of this, hybrid masks have an open field of view, and allow for reading or watching TV.
-Some full face users find it difficult to switch to this type of mask though, finding that the nasal pillows cause nasal irritation.
+They use nasal pillows and an oral mask to seal around the mouth.
+Because of this, they masks have an open field of view and allow anyone to read a book or watch TV.
+Some full face users find it difficult to switch to this type of mask though, feeling that the nasal pillows cause nasal irritation.

 Oral facemasks cover the mouth only and do not cover the nose at all.
 Oral masks are not as popular as the full face type because you actually have to bite down on the mask while you sleep.
 Some individuals have also found that the air intake can get blown out the nose, which isn't comfortable.

-Nasal Prong masks are similar to nasal pillows except nasal prong masks actually come with 2 prongs that are inserted deeper into the nose.
-You would need a nasal prong mask if you couldn't get a good seal from the nasal pillows and a nasal mask was unsuitable for you.
-The nasal prong mask can sometimes cause irritation to users inside the nose, and it's not widely used for that reason.
+Nasal Prong masks are similar to nasal pillows except they actually come with 2 prongs that are inserted deeper into the nose.
+You would need one if you couldn't get a good fit from the nasal pillows and the nasal type was unsuitable for you.
+The nasal prong type can sometimes cause irritation inside the nose, and it's not widely used for that reason.

 If all else fails, and no other mask will work, the total face mask is the last option.
 It's called a total face mask because it fits around the entire face.
 The total face type may be needed if air is leaking in other places.
 Because this mask is almost a last resort and isn't very comfortable, it's not very popular.

-CPAP.com offers free return insurance so if you buy a mask and don't like it for any reason, you can return it for a refund or exchange within 30 days.
+CPAP.com offers a free return policy, so if you buy a mask and don't like it for any reason, you can return it for a refund or exchange within 30 days.

 How to Choose a CPAP Mask?